-For the purpose of determining shareholders' eligibility to attend, speak and vote at the forthcoming AGM to be held on Thursday, 25 August 2022 (or at any adjournment of it), the register of members of the Company will be closed from Friday, 19 August 2022 to Thursday, 25 August 2022, both days inclusive, during which period no transfer of shares will be registered.
-All properly completed transfer forms accompanied by the relevant share certificates must be lodged for registration with the Company's registrar, Union Registrars Limited at Suites 3301-04, 33/F., Two Chinachem Exchange Square, 338 King's Road, North Point, Hong Kong, for registration not later than 4:00 p.m. on Thursday, 18 August 2022.
+For the purpose of determining shareholders' eligibility to attend, speak and vote at the forthcoming AGM to be held on Tuesday, 22 August 2023 (or at any adjournment of it), the register of members of the Company will be closed from Thursday, 17 August 2023 to Tuesday, 22 August 2023, both days inclusive, during which period no transfer of shares will be registered.
+All properly completed transfer forms accompanied by the relevant share certificates must be lodged for registration with the Company's share registrar, Union Registrars Limited at Suites 3301-04, 33/F., Two Chinachem Exchange Square, 338 King's Road, North Point, Hong Kong, for registration not later than 4:00 p.m. on Wednesday, 16 August 2023.

-In order to determine shareholders' entitlement to the special dividend, the register of members of the Company will be closed from Thursday, 1 September 2022 to Tuesday, 6 September 2022, both days inclusive, during which period no transfer of shares will be registered.
-All properly completed transfer forms accompanied by the relevant share certificates must be lodged for registration with the Company's registrar, Union Registrars Limited at Suites 3301-04, 33/F., Two Chinachem Exchange Square, 338 King's Road, North Point, Hong Kong, for registration not later than 4:00 p.m. on Wednesday, 31 August 2022.
+In order to determine shareholders' entitlement to the final dividend, the register of members of the Company will be closed from Friday, 1 September 2023 to Wednesday, 6 September 2023, both days inclusive, during which period no transfer of shares will be registered.
+All properly completed transfer forms accompanied by the relevant share certificates must be lodged for registration with the Company's share registrar, Union Registrars Limited at Suites 3301-04, 33/F., Two Chinachem Exchange Square, 338 King's Road, North Point, Hong Kong, for registration not later than 4:00 p.m. on Thursday, 31 August 2023.